Do we have a way to filter for multiple tags?

 2. Sometimes, I have to switch context unexpectedly, for a couple hours (eg: go to an apartment in renovation).
 When that happens, I want to a way to see all of the “stuff” relating to that context (which, the way I set this up right now, means tags).

 Task export would be perfect if I could use boolean operators “tag: this and tag: that” instead of “tag: this or tag: that” which seems to be current implementation.
-This is still really cool though, thanks!1 week, 6 days ago FrancisParticipant
+This is still really cool though, thanks!2 months, 2 weeks ago FrancisParticipant

 I’d like to suggest a workaround, but I don’t think it works in the long term.

 The workaround is to tag every task with a GTD-style context (i.e. a location, or equipment) or whatever else catches your fancy, like energy, priority or urgency.
 SkedPal allows you to view tasks by tag (on the desktop) so you could use tags in this way.